finbourne/lusid-sdk-java-preview/sdk/docs/TaxRuleSetsApi.md

 # **listTaxRuleSets**
 > ResourceListOfTaxRuleSet listTaxRuleSets(effectiveAt, asAt)

-[EXPERIMENTAL] ListTaxRuleSets: List tax rules.
+[EXPERIMENTAL] ListTaxRuleSets: List tax rule sets.

 Retrieves all tax rule set definitions at the given effective and as at times